squidfunk/mkdocs-material/docs/getting-started.md

 This is especially useful if you want to extend the theme and override some parts of the theme.
 The theme will reside in the folder `mkdocs-material/material`.

+### Troubleshooting

+!!! warning "Installation on macOS"

+    When you're running the pre-installed version of Python on macOS, `pip` tries to install packages in a folder for which your user might not have the adequate permissions.
+There are two possible solutions to this:

+    1. **Installing in user space** (recommended): Provide the `--user` flag to the install command and `pip` will install the package in a user-site location.
+This is the recommended way.

+    2. **Switching to a homebrewed Python**: Upgrade your Python installation to a self-contained solution by installing Python with Homebrew.
+This should eliminate a lot of problems you may be having with `pip`.

+!!! failure "Error: unrecognized theme 'material'"

+    If you run into this error, the most likely reason is that you installed MkDocs through some package manager (e.g. Homebrew or `apt-get`) and the Material theme through `pip`, so both packages end up in different locations.
+MkDocs only checks it's install location for themes.
+To fix this, ensure that you installed MkDocs through `pip`.

 ## Usage